Code of ConductINTRODUCTION

 (1) In the event that a complaint is lodged against a Governor, it shall be made in writing and lodged with any of the following, provided that person is not the subject of the complaint:

-(b) the Deputy President;
+(b) the Deputy Chairman;

 (d) the Chairman of the Nominating Committee.

 (2) The identity of the complainant will be kept confidential.

 (3) The Governor receiving the complaint will make arrangements, in conjunction with the CEO and the Company Secretary, to convene a special meeting of the BoG solely to hear and discuss the complaint, without the presence of the Governor who is the subject of the complaint.
 However, the Governor who is the subject of the complaint will be informed of the BoG meeting and the nature of the complaint.

 (4) If the decision of the Governors is that the complaint has been lodged in good faith and to proceed with investigating the complaint, the BoG may instruct the Nominating Committee and/or the CEO and/or a relevant third party to investigate the complaint and report to the BoG.